Consensys/orchestrate-kubernetes/vaults/README.md

 ## Requirements

-This deployment assumes that the following tools and infra exist:
+This deployment assumes that the following tools and infra exist and are up to date:

 - [Kubernetes](https://kubernetes.io/) version 1.12 or upper
 - [Helm](https://helm.sh/) version 3 or upper